-C L Clarke

-Director of Drama
+C L Clarke Director of Drama cclarke@mtsn.org.uk

-cclarke@mtsn.org.uk

-GEOGRAPHY
+GEOGRAPHY AQA

 Do you have an inquisitive mind and are you fascinated by the world around you?
 Geography is part of everyday life: urban change, quality of life, flooding, volcanic eruptions, deforestation, globalisation and energy provision.
 These are all issues that make headline news regularly and form part of our GCSE course.
 We teach the AQA specification and you will take three exam papers which will assess Human and Physical Geography as well as a range of geographical skills including fieldwork experience.
-Our teaching team is fully committed to supporting you throughout your course to ensure you both enjoy it, and are ultimately successful in your exams.
-Now the department is fully settled into the new Geography building, there has never been a more exciting time to continue the subject.
+Our teaching team is fully committed to supporting you throughout your course to ensure you both enjoy it and are ultimately successful in your exams.